Gianni Pettenati

-Gianni Pettenati (born in Piacenza, Italy on 29 October 1945) is an Italian singer and musical critic.
+Gianni Pettenati (29 October 1945 – 22 February 2025) was an Italian singer and musical critic.
 He is most famous for his Italian cover versions of great international hits.
-He is also the author of plays and books on the history of Italian music.
+He was also the author of plays and books on the history of Italian music.

-Career
+Life and career

 Gianni Pettenati started very early winning a music contest when he was 8 years old and acted in a play Pirandello.
-In April 1965 he won the Festival di Bellaria, then joined a group called the Juniors in 1966 to record "Come una pietra che rotola", a cover version of "Like a Rollin 'Stone originally by Bob Dylan.
-This was followed by "Il superuomo" again with the Juniors, this time a cover of "Sunshine Superman" by Donovan, with the B-side being "Puoi farmi piangere", a cover of "I Put a Spell on You" from Screamin' Jay Hawkins".
+In April 1965 he won the Festival di Bellaria, then joined a group called the Juniors in 1966 to record "Come una pietra che rotola", a cover version of "Like a Rolling Stone" originally by Bob Dylan.
+This was followed by "Il superuomo" again with the Juniors, this time a cover of "Sunshine Superman" by Donovan, with the B-side being "Puoi farmi piangere", a cover of "I Put a Spell on You" from Screamin' Jay Hawkins.

 His greatest success came with "Bandiera Gialla" the Italian version of "The Pied Piper".
 In 1967, he participated in the Sanremo Music Festival with "La rivoluzione" and again in 1968 with "La tramontana".

-Pettenati still continues to sing with mostly repertoire of his earlier hits in the 1960s.
+Pettenati continued to sing with mostly repertoire of his earlier hits in the 1960s.
 He was on stage in musical theater "Quei bravi ragazzi", with a history of Italian song told from memory.
-With Pettenati as story teller there are five artists accompanying him: Delia Rimoldi (actress and singer), Raffaele Koheler (trumpet player of the Banda Osiris and Ottavo Ricther), Maurizio Dosi (actor and accordion player) and Luca Maciachini (vocals and guitar).
+With Pettenati as story teller there were five artists accompanying him: Delia Rimoldi (actress and singer), Raffaele Koheler (trumpet player of the Banda Osiris and Ottavo Ricther), Maurizio Dosi (actor and accordion player) and Luca Maciachini (vocals and guitar).

-Gianni Pettenati is also a musical critic, author of novels, plays and many books on the history of Italian music.
-His punblished works include:
+Gianni Pettenati was also a musical critic, author of novels, plays and many books on the history of Italian music.
+His published works include: